zcanter/aframe-scatterplot/DRAGDROP.md

 # VR-enabled Drag and Drop JSON data visualizer
 Utilizing the [a-scatterplot] A-Frame component this project makes a quick visualzation of JSON data.

+- introduction
+- formatting
+- usage

+### Description

+Quick visualiztion of your JSON dataset.

 ### Usage

 The preloaded example dataset contains the values of sea surface temperature readings at a 1km resolution.
 It is possible to drag your own data in as you would like.